likexoo/lb4-cer/README.md

     ) { }

     /**
-     * Declare that to call this method, you need meet at least one situations (situation0 and situation1),
+     * Declare that to call this method, you need match at least one situations (situation0 or situation1 or both),
-     * each of which requires the necessary certificate.
+     * each of which requires the necessary credentials.
      */
     @cauth({
         /*